AlexPerigon/google-news-api-alternatives/README.md

-# Google News API Alternatives (2026): What to Use Instead
+# Google News API Alternatives: Google Has No Official API - What to Use Instead

-Developers still search for a **google news api** every week.
-Stack Overflow threads, npm package names, and Medium tutorials all use the phrase - but the honest answer has not changed: **Google does not offer a supported public News API** for searching or monitoring articles from your backend.
-What exists instead is a mix of RSS subscription URLs, HTML scraping wrappers, and third-party news APIs.
+**There is no official Google News API.** Developers still search for a **google news api** every week - Stack Overflow threads, npm package names, and Medium tutorials all use the phrase - but Google does not offer a supported public News API for searching or monitoring articles from your backend.
+What exists instead is a mix of RSS subscription URLs, HTML scraping wrappers, and third-party **Google News API alternatives**.
 Treat anything labeled "Google News API" in a tutorial as unofficial.

-This page is a **migration guide**, not a vendor pitch.
-It explains what teams actually used when they said "Google News API," why those paths break in production, and which alternative pattern fits your job.
+This page is a **migration guide**: what people meant by "Google News API," why those paths break in production, and **what to use instead** (RSS, structured feeds, or a real news API).
 The sections below answer:

 1. What do developers mean by "Google News API," and what myths keep the search alive?
 2. Why do Google News RSS and scraper libraries stop scaling?